TRON-Bioinformatics/covigator-ngs-pipeline/README.md

 - `INFO/CONS_HMM_VERTEBRATE_COV` is the ConsHMM conservation score among vertebrate Corona virus
 - `INFO/PFAM_NAME` is the Interpro name for the overlapping Pfam domains
 - `INFO/PFAM_DESCRIPTION` is the Interpro description for the overlapping Pfam domains
+- `INFO/problematic` contains the filter provided in DeMaio et al. (2020) for problematic mutations

+According to DeMaio et al. (2020), mutations at the beginning (ie: POS <= 50) and end (ie: POS >= 29,804) of the genome are filtered out

 This is an example of biological annotations of a missense mutation in the spike protein on the N-terminal subunit 1 domain.
 ```